1laurin/CS370/README.md

 1. **Problem Understanding**: Clearly define the problem statement, constraints, and desired outcomes.
 2. **Research and Analysis**: Investigate existing solutions, algorithms, and techniques related to the problem domain.
-3. **Design and Implementation**: Develop computational models, algorithms, and software solutions based on the analysis.
+3. **Design and Implementation**: Develop models, algorithms, and software solutions based on the analysis.
-4. **Testing and Evaluation**: Rigorously test and evaluate the proposed solution, iterating and refining as necessary.
+4. **Testing and Evaluation**: Test and evaluate the proposed solution, iterating and refining as necessary.
-5. **Communication and Documentation**: Effectively communicate the solution, its implementation, and its implications to relevant stakeholders.
+5. **Communication and Documentation**: Communicate the solution, its implementation, and its implications to relevant stakeholders.

 **What are my ethical responsibilities to the end user and the organization?**